 The majority of nursing schools require GPAs of at least 3.0.
 However, some schools will accept GPAs as low as 2.0.

 Yes, it’s possible to get into nursing school with a 2.9 GPA.
-As many schools have a minimum requirement of 3.0, you may still be granted admission if you can prove your academic potential through the other components of your application, including your standardized test scores and letters of recommendation from your teachers.
+As many schools have a minimum requirement of 3.0, you may still be granted admission if you can prove your academic potential through the other application components, including your test scores and letters of recommendation from your teachers.

 Cox College is amongst the easiest nursing schools to get into.
 Its BSN program has a minimum GPA requirement of 2.0.

-The prospect of your high school grades determining your career can be unnerving!
-This one number holds enough weight to influence the education you receive and the career you pursue!
+The idea of your high school grades determining your career path can be unnerving!
+Your GPA holds enough weight to influence the schools you’d be likely to be admitted to.
 As such, it is an important part of your college application and should be taken seriously.